 - Include the acquirer, acquirer account, raw response and response code of the (retry) attempts

 - Include Card Bin

 - Include card info for recurring contract notifications

 - Include detailed Card BIN Information

 - Include Issuer Country

 - Include Shopper Details

-- Click Test Configuration to test the webhook, then click Save Configuration.
+- Click Test configuration to test the webhook, then click Save changes.

 - Click the toggle next to your new webhook to turn it on.